Skip to main content

 Structural issues, foundation cracks, and unstable frames are all common reasons why USDA appraisals are denied.
 A loan application may also be rejected if an appraisal or inspection reveals that a home does not have working electrical or plumbing systems.

-Can I reapply for USDA financing after making necessary repairs?
+Can I reapply for USDA financing after making the necessary repairs?

 Yes, applicants are free to reapply for USDA loans after being rejected for any reason.
 A borrower can also consider applying for other loan types.